-Millions of Americans in retirement may be scrambling to find ways to make ends meet without the income from a full-time job in an effort to recover from recent market volatility.
+Millions of Americans in retirement may be scrambling to find ways to make ends meet without the income from a full-time job to recover from recent market volatility.

 Fortunately, there are several possible solutions available for those looking to increase their income during their non-working years.
-At Glendale Area Schools Credit Union, our Financial Advisors, Trevor Kleineahlbrandt or Michael Hefner, can help you overcome several retirement income challenges and create a predictable income stream by:
+A trusted financial advisor can help you overcome several retirement income challenges and create a predictable income stream by:

 - Designing a retirement plan

 - Uncovering your basic expenses and discretionary expenses